Ahsanmirza001/Ahsan1/README.md

 ```
 man ls
 ```
-man ls stand for manual list its will bring up a lot of documentation if we scroll down we have lot of option
+man ls stand for manual list its will bring up a lot of documentation if we scroll down we have lot of option and how to get out of this you need to scroll all the way down you will see colen sign press q "for quit" one more thing if we inthe manual ls scrol all the way down press forword slash and type and words we wanna to search to scrol town just type foeword slash and return
 ```
 ls -l

 ```
-its will give me full numbers of bites
+its will give me full numbers of bites for example k.b, m.b etc
 ```
 cd
 ```